tox-dev/tox/docs/config.rst

    :default: {package_root}

    Name or path to a Python interpreter which will be used for creating the virtual environment, first one found wins.
-   This determines in practice the python for what we'll create a virtual isolated environment.
-Use this to specify the python version for a tox environment.
+   This determines in practice the Python for what we'll create a virtual isolated environment.
+Use this to specify the Python version for a tox environment.
 If not specified, the virtual environments factors (e.g. name part) will be used to automatically set one.
 For example, ``py310`` means ``python3.10``, ``py3`` means ``python3`` and ``py`` means ``python``.
-If the name does not match this pattern the same python version tox is installed into will be used.
+If the name does not match this pattern the same Python version tox is installed into will be used.

     .. versionchanged:: 3.1